 Clothing Poverty-the Hidden World of Fast Fashion and Second-hand Clothes (2015) by Andrew Brooks;

-Going Global: the Textile and Apparel Industry (2nd ed) by Grace Kunz and Myrna Garner (2011)
+Going Global: The Textile and Apparel Industry (3rd ed) by Grace Kunz and Elena Karpova

 Upon completion of the course, the student will be able: